vinceniko/Tandon-Bridge-HW-Automator/readme.md

   * kill unresponse running processes through stdin by using an escape character without killing the go process
 * Start the build and run processes from a chosen student (ie. from somewhere other than the beginning of the list of students)
 * Concurrent building and running
+* Choice of whether to build synchronously or only after finished running the previous program (allows the grader to edit the next program to be run)

+## Requirements

+* Submissions must be in their own subdirectory of the root project directory

 ## TODO